robertthiesmeier/cross_site_imputation/README.md

 #### Generate missing data to apply `mi impute from`

-After having conducted the control analysis, we can generate systematically missing data on the confounder Z in Study 4 and 5.
+After having conducted the control analysis, we can generate systematically missing data on the confounder C in Study 4 and 5.

 ```ruby